-The relationship between stress and diseases or behavior has been widely studied in dogs and is often assessed by monitoring cortisol concentrations [1,13,14].
-One preferred method for chronic stress assessment involves monitoring hair cortisol concentration (HCC), as cortisol is incorporated into the hair shaft during hair growth, allowing for analysis over weeks or months [15,16].
+The experimental procedure was approved by Institutional Animal Care and Use Committee (IACUC) of Kangwon National University, Chuncheon, Korea (KW-220915-1). assessment involves monitoring hair cortisol concentration (HCC), as cortisol is incorporated into the hair shaft during hair growth, allowing for analysis over weeks or months [15,16].
 Previous studies have examined HCC in healthy and unhealthy dogs [1,14], as well as dogs displaying various social behaviors [13], body conditions, and nutritional statuses [17].